danielmccluskey/repomods-wiki/docs/develop.md

 ## I. Setting Up the Project

-There are two method to setup a project.
+There are two methods to setup a project.
 Using a template, or starting from scratch.

 ### A. Creating a New Plugin from a Template